avishburamdoyal/The-Impact-of-deck-size-Q-Learning-Blackjack/README.md

 ## Blackjack Gym environment functionalities

 ### State space definition:
-The observation space defined by a 3-tuple of the player's hand total, the dealer's face up card and whether or not the player has a usable ace.
+The observation space is defined by a 3-tuple of the player's hand total, the dealer's face up card and whether or not the player has a usable ace.

 ```python
 #Verifying state space definition